 People can develop post-traumatic stress disorder (PTSD) for a variety of reasons.
-This disorder often occurs after someone goes through an extremely stressful, traumatic experience like witnessing a violent crime or serving on the battlefield.
-Unfortunately, alcoholism and PTSD often happen at the same time.
+This condition occurs after someone goes through an extremely stressful, traumatic experience like witnessing a violent crime or serving on the battlefield.
 When someone does not get treatment for PTSD, they may use alcohol to self-medicate.
+Later, they may live with co-occurring PTSD and alcoholism.

 While everyone is different, there are a few common signs that people can look for.
 Individuals may notice symptoms such as: